vikas9dev/AWS/docs/16-aws-storage-extras_combined.md

 - **You can mount them on Linux EC2 instances.**
 - If you have an existing Windows File Server on-premises, you can use the Microsoft Distributed File System (DFS) feature to group your file systems together and join your FSx for Windows File Server to your on-premises Windows File Server.

+> **SMB** stands for **Server Message Block**.
+It’s a network file-sharing protocol used mainly in Windows systems to allow computers to share files, printers, and other resources over a network.

+> **NTFS** stands for **New Technology File System**.
+It is the default file system used by Windows operating systems for storing and organizing files on hard drives.

 **Performance:**

 - Scales up to 10s of GB/s.